 A vast majority of people, 75%-85% of the population by some estimates, will experience a back problem at some point in their lives.
-Back pain is one of the most common health complaints and one of the leading causes of missed work days and visits to the doctor.
+Any veteran back pain expert in Escondido will tell you that back pain is one of the most common health complaints and one of the leading causes of missed work days and visits to the doctor.
 Back and neck pain are frequently caused by the accumulation of wear and tear from everyday bad habits.
 These little things can add up to cause a great deal of strain on the muscles, joints, discs, and vertebrae of the spine.
 Taking a few moments to review the following tips to see if there are small things you can do to reduce your risk can pay dividends later:

 - Practice proper lifting – lifting by bending down at the waist can lead to back injury, especially if what needs to be carried is large or awkwardly shaped.
 Instead, hinge at your hips and knees to squat down first.
 Keep the object as close to your body as possible and then straighten your legs to lift.
 When possible, try to avoid twisting or turning your body when carrying a very heavy object.